+In this section, we study Q-learning for a continuous MDP under a discretization map, and investigate whether the algorithm converges and, if so, whether its limit corresponds to the approximate MDP models constructed in the previous sections.

-In this section, we will present synchronous and asynchronous Q learning algorithms for systems with continuous spaces and show the convergence to appropriately defined finite MDP models consistent those constructed in Section \ref{finite_state_sec}. \begin{assumption} In the following, we assume that the action space is finite, in view of the approximation discussions in Section \ref{finiteActSp}. \end{assumption}
+In particular we will present synchronous and asynchronous Q-learning algorithms for systems with continuous spaces and show the convergence of these algorithms to the value functions of appropriately defined finite MDP models consistent with those constructed in Section \ref{finite_state_sec}.